britishcouncil/bea2026st/README.md

 * `en_target_clue` A partial-spelling clue of the English target word.
 * `L1_source_word` The corresponding L1 source word(s).
 * `L1_context` The L1 contextualising prompt.
 * `GLMM_score` The GLMM difficulty estimate for the vocabulary test item, as reported by [Schmitt et al. (2024)](https://www.britishcouncil.org/research-insight/knowledge-based-vocabulary-lists), where a **lower score indicates a more difficult word**.
-This is the target value that will be predicted. **Note:** The `GLMM_score` is not provided for the test datasets.
+This is the target value that will be predicted.
 ---

 ## Model Parameters File